Skip to content

 Three mistakes show up often.

-1. Presenting toy DPP as already confirmed law
+1. Presenting toy DPP as if nothing were confirmed yet

-2. Assuming toys are irrelevant until the final act arrives
+2. Assuming toys are irrelevant until the deadline approaches

 That ignores how much safety and supplier documentation work is already happening in the sector.